Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-config.md

 You can work around this issue in a couple ways:

 1. Use the “Strict” mode instead of “Custom” mode.
 It’s important to note that it's slightly more permissive than “Custom” mode with very strict options.
 If this is not something you'd like to allow, you can...
-2. Add exceptions to cookie blocking for the domains used to run StackBlitz projects.
+2. Add exceptions to cookie blocking for the domains used to run OpenModels projects.

 To do so, visit `about:preferences#privacy` to check what your current settings look like.

 <img
   alt="The Firefox “Privacy & Security” settings page showing that Enhanced Tracking Protection is set to “Custom”, and to “Cookies: All cross-site cookies (may cause websites to break)”."